omerfarukarslanks/star-food/README.md

 To run the application, it is necessary to run the commands under `Development server` in order.
 ## Development server

-Run `json-server --watch orders.json` for a mock data.
+Run `npm run json-server-start` for a mock data.

-Run `nx serve star-food` for a dev server.
+Run `npm start` for a dev server.
 Navigate to http://localhost:4200/.

+Run `npm test` for a test running.

 ## Libraries
 `"nx": "15.4.2"`